Cheese has gotten a bad rap for a long time, but the curious thing is this: most research shows that the benefits of cheese far outweigh any risks.

 - Stilton, Gorgonzola, Roquefort

-- Blue penicillium mold is added into the milk before separating the curds and whey and forms the characteristic blue color of the cheeses
+- Blue penicillium mold is added to the milk before separating the curds and whey and forms the characteristic blue color of the cheese

 - Stilton, Gorgonzola, Roquefort